-After four years sci-fi drama Heroes is being reborn, with a brand new face at its centre.
+After four years sci-fi drama Heroes is being reborn, with a brand new face at its centre – but a few old ones also joining in the fun.

 Things have changed